Walking Meditation Guide and Instructions for Mindfulness And Awareness

 VIDEO: Walking Meditation: Instructions and Benefits Explained

 Walking meditation is a great practice for those of us who experience pain or discomfort when doing sitting meditation.
-At full-day retreats, it is common to interchange sitting and walking meditation so that one hour sitting meditation is followed by half an hour walking meditation.
+At full-day retreats, it is common to interchange sitting and walking meditation so that one-hour sitting meditation is followed by half an hour walking meditation.

 Walking meditation can increase our concentration and mindfulness especially when our mind is extremely distracted or agitated.
 In this video, I give some simple instructions on my favorite walking meditation technique and I explain the benefits of practicing walking meditation in general.
 Mindah-Lee Kumar (The Enthusiastic Buddhist)

-Learning to Meditate the Walking Meditation Way
+Learn How To Meditate Properly The Walking Meditation Way

 It is helpful to have comfortable walking shoes and comfortable clothes in general for the location you’re going to walk.
 If you’re able to walk barefoot and want to do that, that is quite fine.
 The overall focus is to ensure your health and safety are protected.